-You are going to absolutely fall in love with the texture of these Ekadasee Arbi Aloo Bada.
-Honestly, these vegetarian mixed vegetable croquettes are a total game-changer because they don’t rely on breadcrumbs or heavy batters to get that perfect crunch.
-Instead, they use a ‘magic trio’ of starchy veggies—potatoes, plantains, and colocasia (arbi)—to stay incredibly soft and fluffy on the inside while getting irresistibly crisp on the outside.
-Whether you are observing a grain-free fast or just looking for a delicious new snack, these golden beauties are nothing short of terrific when served piping hot.
+Get ready to fall in love with the incredible texture of these Ekadasi Arbi Aloo Bada!
+These vegetarian mixed vegetable croquettes are a total game-changer, achieving a perfect crunch without any breadcrumbs or heavy batters.
+The secret is a ‘magic trio’ of starchy veggies—potatoes, plantains, and colocasia (arbi)—that keeps them unbelievably soft and fluffy on the inside while crisping up beautifully on the outside.
+Whether you’re observing a grain-free fast or just craving a delicious new snack, these golden beauties are simply divine served piping hot.

 Ingredients